 Optional Tour Choices:

-Price includes: Airport/Hotel transfers within Cuba; Chartered round-trip flight between Miami and Havana; Comfortable accommodations for 9 nights (1 night in Miami + 8 nights in Cuba); All breakfasts, 7 lunches, 7 dinners with alcoholic beverages at welcome and farewell dinners; Bicycle rental; All activities, entrance fees, and transportation as described.
-This tour may include complimentary Cuban Medical Insurance, pending requirements as regulations evolve.
+Price includes: Airport/Hotel transfers within Cuba; Comfortable accommodations for 7 nights in Cuba; All breakfasts, 6 lunches, 7 dinners with alcoholic beverages at welcome and farewell dinners; Bicycle rental; All activities, entrance fees, and transportation as described.
+Services of a knowledgeable HE Travel tour host (with a minimum number of participants); This tour may include complimentary Cuban Medical Insurance, pending requirements as regulations evolve.

-Not included: Airfare to and from Miami; 1 dinner in Miami; Personal items including: alcoholic beverages, snacks, laundry, telephone calls; and Gratuities for Local Cycling guide(s) and HE Travel host.
+Not included: Airfare to and from Havana; Cuba Visa, Personal items including alcoholic beverages, snacks, laundry, telephone calls; and Gratuities for Local Cycling guide(s) and HE Travel host.